Partial tidal disruptions of spinning eccentric white dwarfs by spinning intermediate mass black holes

-\tb{As the WD approaches the BH, differential gravitational forces from the BH start to exert tidal deformation on the WD.
+As the WD approaches the BH, differential gravitational forces from the BH start to exert tidal deformation on the WD.
 This deformation results in stretching along the direction towards the BH and compression in the orthogonal directions of the WD even before reaching the pericenter distance $r_p$.
 When the WD reaches $r_p$, the tidal force becomes significant, leading to a net torque exerted on the WD.
 This torque induces prograde rotation with respect to the orbital motion of the WD.
-We refer the reader to Section 2.2 of \cite{Sacchi2019}, where similar issues are discussed.}
+We refer the reader to Section 2.2 of \cite{Sacchi2019}, where similar issues are discussed.

-\tb{To extend the above discussion further, we quantify the rotation of the remnant core by presenting the variation in the $z$-component of the spin angular momentum $L_z$ of the core particles as a function of normalized time in the Left panel of Figure \ref{fig.RWD1}, considering three values of $\lambda$.
-Since the orbital plane is in the $x-y$ plane, the relevant direction for the spin angular momentum is the $z$ direction.
-For all values of $\lambda$, we find that the tidal torque increases $L_z$, with the maximum change occurring in the case of retrograde stellar rotation, which has its angular momentum reversed due to the tidal torque.
-The peak value of $L_z$ is greater in this case because the number of particles in the bound core is higher, although the saturation values of the angular momentum are almost the same as in the other cases.
-This indicates that information about the initial stellar spin is lost after this first passage, and the initial stellar spin will not substantially change conclusions when the remnant WD interacts with the BH in subsequent passages. }
+To extend the above discussion further, we quantify the rotation of the remnant core by presenting the variation in the $z$-component of the spin angular momentum $L_z$ of the core particles as a function of normalized time in the left panel of Figure \ref{fig.RWD1}, considering three values of $\lambda$.
+Since the orbital motion lies in the $x$–$y$ plane, $L_z$ captures the spin imparted by tidal torques during the encounter.
+As the WD approaches pericentre, the strong tidal field induces a non-axisymmetric deformation whose quadrupole misalignment with the black hole's gravitational gradient leads to a net torque, transferring orbital angular momentum into stellar spin.
+This effect, largely independent of the initial spin orientation, causes $L_z$ to increase sharply near pericentre and saturate afterward as the tidal interaction weakens.
+Notably, in the retrograde case ($\lambda = -0.15$), this torque is strong enough to reverse the spin direction.
+While the peak values differ slightly due to varying bound masses post-stripping, the final $L_z$ converges across all $\lambda$, indicating that the initial spin is effectively erased after a single passage.